 - Duplicate Copy: The duplicate copy is for the supplier, and is marked as ‘Duplicate for supplier’.

 Disclaimer: – The Full Credit for the article goes to blogs.tallysolutions.com, All the above information are taken from blogs.tallysolutions.com We highly respect the copyright policy of Google.
 The above information is just for knowledge sharing purpose only.
-Image has been taken from Google search or blogs.tallysolutions.com If anyone has trouble for any information on our website, feel free to contact us [email protected]
+Image has been taken from Google search or blogs.tallysolutions.com If anyone has trouble for any information on our website, feel free to contact us on [email protected]